rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 ### Separation of Concerns for Binary Projects

 The organizational problem of allocating responsibility for multiple tasks to the `main` function is common to many binary projects.
-As a result, the Rust community has developed guidelines for splitting the separate concerns of a binary program when `main` starts getting large.
-This process has the following
+As a result, many Rust programmers find it useful to split up the separate concerns of a binary program when the `main` function starts getting large.
+This process has the following steps:
-steps:

 - Split your program into a _main.rs_ file and a _lib.rs_ file and move your program’s logic to _lib.rs_.
-- As long as your command line parsing logic is small, it can remain in _main.rs_.
+- As long as your command line parsing logic is small, it can remain in the `main` function.
-- When the command line parsing logic starts getting complicated, extract it from _main.rs_ and move it to _lib.rs_.
+- When the command line parsing logic starts getting complicated, extract it from the `main` function into other functions or types.

 The responsibilities that remain in the `main` function after this process should be limited to the following: